 Civil Rights History Sources at The McCall Library

-The NPLV's "pink sheet" was used to influence elections.
-Non-Partisan Voters League Records
+The Guide Ballot pictured above or the NPLV's "pink sheet" was used to influence elections.
+Non-Partisan Voters League Records.

 For more information about these collections please email us at firstname.lastname@example.org.

 Important Disclaimer: Warning concerning copyright restrictions.
 The copyright law of the United States (Title 17, United States Code) governs the making of photocopies or other reproductions of copyrighted material.
 Under certain conditions specified in the law, archives are authorized to furnish a photocopy or other reproduction.
 One of these specified conditions is that the photocopy or reproduction is not to be "used for any purpose other than private study, scholarship or research."
 If a user makes a request for, or later uses, a photocopy or reproduction for purposes in excess of "fair use," that user may be liable for copyright infringement.
 It is up to the user to comply with all copyright laws of the United States.

 Audio taped oral interviews conducted with former Mobile mayor Joseph Langan (July 2001), Non-Partisan Voters League member O. B. Purifoy (October 2001), and civil rights activists James Dixon (July 2001) and Jerry Pogue (July 2001) in connection with Dr. Ahmed's doctoral dissertation on the civil rights struggle in Mobile.
 Transcripts are available.
 Some restrictions apply.